ncatlab/nlab-content/pages/3/7/5/2/2573/content.md

 ## Idea

 The axioms of replacement and collection are some of the 'strong' axioms of [[set theory]].
-They is not necessary for formalising 'ordinary' mathematics and do not hold in such basic systems as [[ETCS]].
+They are not necessary for formalising 'ordinary' mathematics and do not hold in such basic systems as [[ETCS]].
 They are necessary, however, whenever [[recursion|recursively]] constructing a set that is 'larger' than any set known before.

 There are many variations on these axioms (which are actually axiom *schemata* in most systems), but any given system should only need one.